knowmics-lab/BacExplorer/README.md

 ![App setup](https://github.com/user-attachments/assets/eec116f4-2993-432f-854a-0fc53c3a7991)

-## SETUP
+## SETUP (FOR FIRTS USAGE ONLY)
 1) If you have not downloaded Docker yet, click on **Check**.
 If not found, the system will provide you the link to download the correct version for your platform.
 2) Start Docker or Docker Desktop.
 3) Run the **Environment Setup**.
 It will take some time to automatically set up the container and eventually run it.
 The entire process, which requires **no manual intervention**, consists of the following steps:
-   - pull the Docker image of the container;
+   - pull from Docker Hub (https://hub.docker.com/r/adrianacannata/bacexplorer) the image of the container;
    - download external resources.
 Databases will be stored in the app data directory, BacExplorer/snakemake/resources, and other tools will be stored in BacExplorer/snakemake/tools.
-Please **do not move any of these directories**, since they are mounted on the container as a volume;
+Please **do not move any of these folders**, since they are mounted on the container as a volume;
    - create the container and start it;
    - update databases inside the container.

+![Docker setup](https://github.com/user-attachments/assets/3b5d3af5-a311-49d0-b590-f3d03b5292c6)

 Once the Environment Setup is finished, you can move on to the analysis page.

-INSERIRE IMMAGINE DEL SETUP COMPLETATO

-![Docker setup](https://github.com/user-attachments/assets/3b5d3af5-a311-49d0-b590-f3d03b5292c6)
+**Please note that the procedure is necessary ONLY for your first usage of the application.
+In all the other cases, it is sufficient to click on START CONTAINER on the Home page and then navigate to the Analysis page.**

 ## USAGE
 1) **Input**